cpwr-devops/DevOps-Examples-Doc/docs/guidelines/ttt/ttt_best_practices.md

 ## Structure of this document

 We will, in the first two chapters, start by explaining from a high level how to best get started to use Total Test as a user, and how to best adopt the use of Total Test and test automation in an organization.
 Following these initial chapters, we will then discuss general best practices that are valid for both unit, functional and integration testing.
-This covers areas like use of SCM to version test cases, how to relate tests to source code versions, how to automate test case executions etc. Finally, we will delve into detailed best practices related to unit, functional and integration testing in Total Test.
+This covers areas like use of an SCM to version test cases, how to relate tests to source code versions, how to automate test case executions, etc. Finally, we will delve into detailed best practices related to unit, functional and integration testing in Total Test.

 [//]: #
 [//]: #